svijasvg/cloud/README.md

 This is the server component of a suite of open-source programs that enable the creation of rich web content with Adobe Illustrator.

-You can use Svija without building your own server: see [svija.com](https://svija.com)
+You can use Svija for free without building your own server: see [svija.com](https://svija.com)

-For more information, please visit the main Github page: [github.com/svijasvg](https://github.com/svijasvg)
+For more information about how to use this repository, please visit our main Github page: [github.com/svijasvg](https://github.com/svijasvg)

 ![](images/divider.jpg "————————————————————————————————————————")